Search

 Credit: Envato Elements/ Image-Source

-Given that it is isolated from the rest of your home, the garage is a reasonably secure location to store your money.
+Since it's separate from the rest of your home, the garage is a fairly safe place to store your money.
 If your home catches fire, the garage will burn down last.
-In the meantime, you can retrieve your money to stop it from catching on fire.
+In the meantime, you can grab your money to prevent it from catching fire.

 12) Store Cash in Fireproof Medicine Cabinets or Filing Cabinets